KDRSMH/Zerone-week-2/README.md

 ```; rm -rf /```

 This can allow the attacker to run arbitrary commands on the server, which may lead to complete system takeover, data deletion, or malware installation.
+Remote Code Execution (RCE) is a severe security vulnerability that allows an attacker to execute arbitrary code on a remote server or system, typically through a web application.
+This happens when user input is not properly validated or sanitized, and that input is passed to system-level functions like exec(), system(), or other command execution methods.

+**4. RCE vulnerabilities:**
+often arise when developers directly include user input in backend operations, such as command-line calls, script execution, or file handling, without proper input filtering.
+An attacker can exploit this to run their own commands on the server — which may include reading or deleting files, installing malware, stealing sensitive data, or even taking full control of the system.

+🔥 Why RCE is Dangerous:
+- Allows attackers to bypass authentication

+- Can lead to complete server compromise

+- Enables remote access for persistence or lateral movement

+- Often leads to data leaks, ransomware attacks, or system shutdowns

+🛡️ Prevention:
+Never pass user input directly into command execution functions

+- Use safe APIs and avoid shell calls whenever possible

+- Apply strict input validation and allowlists

+- Use proper permission management and isolation

 **How to Prevent These Vulnerabilities:**
 - Always validate and sanitize all user inputs, both on the client and server side.